-Impact Potential for cumulative impact Data confidence Rationale Decommissioning Pha se and guidance at the time plan will be provided.
-As of decommission of the office of such, except for oning and agree or the impacts i I be determined by the relevant legislation ed with the regulator.
-A decommissioning in the below rows, cumulative impacts during the as those identified during the construction Impact 14: Loss of habitats and species colonising hard structures No Low The effects of colonisation would be highly localised on the introduced structures and therefore so would any effect resulting from their removal.
+Impact Potential for cumulative impact Data confidence Rationale Impact 13: Introduction of marine non-native species No Medium Embedded mitigation is proposed for the East Anglia TWO project to avoid the spread of non-native invasive species and it is expected that other projects would follow best practice.
+Decommissioning Phas e · The detail and scope of the decommissioning works will be determined by the relevant legislation and guidance at the time of decommissioning and agreed with the regulator.
+A decommissioning plan will be provided.
+As such, except for the impacts in the below rows, cumulative impacts during the decommissioning stage are assumed to be the same as those identified during the construction stage. habitats and specieslocalised on the introduced structures arcolonising hardtherefore so would any effect resulting fr The effects of colonisation would be highly localised on the introduced structures and therefore so would any effect resulting from their removal.
 No potential for cumulative impact.
-Impact 15: Loss of habitat resulting from foundation or cable infrastructure not being Yes Low Although the effects of a loss of habitat would be highly localised and unlikely to affect particularly valuable habitat, there is potential for cumulative impact.
+Impact 15: Loss of habitat resulting from foundation or cable infrastructure not being fully removed during decommissioning Yes Low Although the effects of a loss of habitat would be highly localised and unlikely to affect particularly valuable habitat, there is potential for cumulative impact.